-SOLDIER'S CHRISTMAS Celebrates 100th Anniversary of WWI Holiday Truce at Northern Kentucky University, Now thru 12/21
+SOLDIER'S CHRISTMAS to Celebrate 100th Anniversary of WWI Holiday Truce at Northern Kentucky University, 12/12-21

 SOLDIER'S CHRISTMAS is inspired by a series of unofficial ceasefires along the Western Front during Christmas of 1914, in which British and German soldiers intermingled peacefully, exchanging gifts and singing Christmas carols.
 The celebration, which took place in No Man's Land between opposing trenches, came to be known as the Christmas Truce, or Weihnachtsfrieden or Trêve de Noël.